 In Georgia, the Georgia Tort Claims Act (GTCA) provides citizens with notice as to the areas where immunity will be waived and what requirements must be followed in order to bring a lawsuit against a government defendant.
 It is important that prospective Georgia personal injury plaintiffs understand the nature of their claims, and whether they fit within the GTCA’s waiver of immunity.
 One of the many requirements of the GTCA is an ante litem notice, or a pre-suit notice.
 Specifically, Georgia Code section 50-21-26 states that “notice of a claim shall be given in writing within 12 months of the date the loss was discovered or should have been discovered.”

 This notice must be delivered personally or sent by certified mail to the Risk Management Division of the Department of Administrative Services.
 A copy must also be provided to the specific agency being named in the lawsuit.
 If the requirements of section 50-21-26 are not followed precisely, then a Georgia court will likely dismiss a plaintiff’s case.
 That is exactly what happened in a recent Georgia car accident case.
-This is a good illustration of why you really need a lawyer anytime you are dealing with the government.
+This is a good illustration of why you really need an Atlanta truck accident lawyer anytime you are dealing with the government.
 The slightest mistake, even if it does not matter because they knew about it anyway, can kill these cases.

 The plaintiff was injured in a single-vehicle accident that he claimed was due to an unsafe road that allowed for water to accumulate, causing his vehicle to hydroplane.
 The plaintiff filed an ante litem notice.
 However, the notice was delivered to the Georgia Department of Transportation rather than the Risk Management Division of the Department of Administrative Services.
 The plaintiff presented evidence suggesting that the notice was eventually forwarded to and received by the Risk Management Division.
 Nevertheless, the court dismissed his cases.